-Travel restrictions may apply to Bruny Island.
-Some car rental companies will allow their vehicles to be taken to the island with prior authorisation.
+Travel restrictions may apply to Bruny Island, although some rental brands will allow their vehicles to be taken to the island with prior authorisation.

-Kilometre limits often apply to rental cars picked up in Darwin, Alice Springs and Ayers Rock, so make sure you check the terms and conditions of your rental agreement.
+Kilometre limits often apply to rental cars picked up in Darwin, Alice Springs, and Ayers Rock, so make sure you check the terms and conditions of your rental agreement for clarification.

-In Western Australia, you are not permitted to take your rental car anywhere north of Carnarvon, into Purnululu National Park, on Cape Leveque Road or along the Gibb River Road.
-In South Australia, restrictions may apply to Kangaroo Island.
+In Western Australia, you are not permitted to take your rental car anywhere north of Carnarvon, into Purnululu National Park, on Cape Leveque Road, or along the Gibb River Road.

 Read more about driving a rental car in Australia.